-I, Sarah Charles, wrote an article in about raw food diets after I came across a testimonial from a survivor who followed a raw food diet and “didn't go for any of the conventional therapy, at least for a while.”
-She was being coached by a raw food advocate who claimed that “shrinking cancer can be done very easily . . . just by life forces giving you the food, rather than from an outside force and medically.”
+One testimonial from a survivor who followed a raw food diet and didn't go for any of the conventional therapy, at least at first, included a quote from her raw food coach who claimed that “shrinking cancer can be done very easily . . . just by life forces giving you the food, rather than from an outside force and medically. “

 Please see our raw food diet article for a description of typical raw food diet restrictions and how such a diet potentially affects breast cancer risk.
 To summarize, a vegetarian raw food diet would probably be beneficial for breast cancer patients with a few important modifications.